nasa/nos3/docs/wiki/Scenario_Controlling_ADCS_During_Science.md

 - Understand how to test these changes and related edge cases in NOS3

 ## Prerequisites
-Before running the scenario, ensure the following steps are completed:
+Before running the scenario, complete the following steps:

 * [Getting Started](./Getting_Started.md)
   * [Installation](./Getting_Started.md#installation)